OsazeleMomoh/FUTURE_DS_02/README.md

 ---

-This dashboard offers a detailed, data-centric visual of Facebook campaign metrics—performance, engagement, and spend, which equips marketers with insights needed to drive strategic optimizations and enhance the conversion rate of subsequent ad campaigns.
+This dashboard offers a detailed, data-centric visual of Meta ad campaign metrics: performance, engagement and spend, which equips the marketing team with insights needed to drive strategic optimizations and enhance the conversion rate of subsequent ad campaigns.